Trade Stock Indices

 You can also use stop loss stock orders to lock in profits, Not Just for Preventing Losses

 The advantage of a stop loss stock order is that you do not have to monitor on a daily basis how the stock market is performing.
-This is especially handy when you are in a situation which prevents you from watching your transactions for an extended period of time, or when you want to navigate to sleep after trading the whole day.
+This is especially handy when you're in a situation which stops you from watching your trades for an extended period of time, or when you as a trader want to navigate to sleep after trading the whole day.

-The disadvantage is that the stock price at which you set these orders could be activated by a short-term fluctuation in price.
-The key is picking a stop loss order percent which allows stock price to fluctuate within the day to day range while capping the down side risks.
+The disadvantage is that the stock price at which you set and place these orders could be activated by a short-term fluctuation in price.
+The key is picking a stop loss percent which allows stock price to fluctuate within the day to day range while capping the down side risks.

-These stock orders are traditionally thought of as a way to cap losses thus the name.
-Another use of these stop loss orders is to lock in profits, in which case it's referred to as a trailing stop loss.
+These stock orders are traditionally thought of as a way to cap losses thus the title.
+Another use of these stop loss orders is to lock in profits, in which case it is known as a trailing stop loss.

-For a trailing stop order it is put at a percent level below the current market price.
-This trailing level then shifted as the trade position unfolds.
-Using a trailing stop loss level allows you to let profits run while at the same time ensures that should the stock trading market turn you'll have locked in some of your trading profits.
+For a trailing stop order it's put at a percentage level below the prevailing market price.
+This trailing level then shifted as the trade transaction position unfolds.
+Using a trailing stop loss level allows you to let profits run while at the same time ensures that should the stock trading market turn you will have locked in some of your profits.

-These stock orders can also be used to eliminate risk if a trade transaction becomes profitable.
-If a trade transaction makes some substantial gains then the stop loss order can be moved to break even point, the point at which you opened buy, thereby ensuring that even if the trade position goes against you, you will not make any loss, you'll break even on that trade.
+These stock orders can also be used to eliminate risk if a trade becomes profitable.
+If a trade makes some substantial gains then the stop loss order can be moved to break-even point, the point at which you opened buy, therefore ensuring that even if the trade position goes against you, you'll not make any loss, you will break-even on that position.

 Trailing stop stock orders are used to maximize & protect profit as stock price rises and limit losses when the stock price falls.

-Another example is where a trader moves his stop loss by a specific number of pips after every few hours or after every hour or after every 15 min depending on the chart timeframe that the trader is using.
+Another example is where a trader moves his stop loss by a specific number of pips after every few hours or after every 1 hour or after every 15 min depending on the chart time frame that the Stock Index trader is using.

 Conclusion A stop order is a simple trading tool, yet so many investors fail to use it.
-Whether it is used to prevent excessive losses or to lock in profits, nearly all trading styles can benefit from this trading tool.
+Whether it's used to prevent excessive losses or to lock in trading profits, nearly all trading styles can benefit from this trading tool.

-Points To Remember When Placing These Stop Loss Orders
+Factors To Remember When Setting These Stop Loss Orders

 Here are some important points to remember:

-• Be careful with the points where you put these stop orders.
-If indices normally fluctuates 20 points, you don't want to set your stop order too close to that range else you'll be taken out by normal market volatility
+• Be careful with the points where you set these stop-losses.
+If indices normally fluctuates 20 points, you don't want to set your stoploss order too close to that range else you'll be taken out by the normal market volatility

-• Traders can always use indicators to calculate where to put these regions, or use the concepts of Resistance and Support to decide where to set these stop loss orders.
-Another good technical indicator used to set these stop loss orders is the Bollinger bands where traders use the upper & lower band as the limits of stock price therefore putting these orders outside the bands.
+• Traders can always use indicators to calculate where to put these levels, or use the concepts of Resistance & Support to decide where to set these stop loss orders.
+Another good technical indicator used to set these stop loss order orders is the Bollinger bands where traders use the upper & lower band as the limits of stock price therefore putting these orders outside the bands.